dotpep/MySubIBMcourseraDS/README.md

-# IBM Data Science prject assignment - Analyze Stock Data
+# IBM Data Science project assignment - Analyze Stock Data

 In this lab I'm Analyze and Visualize Stock Data of Tesla and GameStop Revenue using data from yahoo.com